S-Jimoh/data-analysis-portfolio/README.md

 4. **POWER BI DASHBOARD**
    [View Repository](https://github.com/S-Jimoh/powerbi-healthcare-dashboard)

-Feel free to explore these projects and let me know if you have any feedback!
+Please feel free to explore these projects and let me know if you have any feedback!